aminroosta/postgrest-example/readme.md

    list the tables or `SELECT * FROM <table_name>` to query a table.

-6. To apply more migrations, you can add more scripts to the `sql` directory and then run `docker exec -it flyway migrate` again.
+6. To apply more migrations, you can add more scripts to the `sql` directory and then run `docker run --rm flyway migrate` again.
 Flyway will only apply the new migrations that have not been applied before.

 7. To undo a migration, you can use the `undo` command instead of `migrate`.